 Decision to Close Schools.
 A decision to close school is made when forecasts by the weather service and civil defense officials indicate that it would be unwise for students to go to school.
 If possible, a decision about the next school day will be made by 9 p.m. for announcement during the 10 p.m. news.
 An early decision is not always possible because of uncertain weather conditions.
 School officials will make periodic assessments of conditions during the night and will decide early in the morning (by 6 a.m. if possible).
-In any case, an announcement will be made to the news media when schools will be closed.
+If we plan a late start to begin but then no school is warranted we will decide by 8 a.m.
+In any case, an announcement will be made to the news media when schools will be closed, and a district wide alert sent.
 In some instances, schools will be open, but certain services may be canceled (bus transportation, student activities, etc.).
 Some staff may be designated as being required to come to school even in the event of a school closing.